 - 20s and 30s: Know your family history.
 That helps determine if you need to start screening early for breast cancer, colon cancer or ovarian cancer.
 Cervical cancer screening starts at age 21 and runs every three to five years.
 The HPV vaccine may be an option for women up to age 45 now.
 Family planning is another consideration, whether a woman is interested in having a baby and should be taking folic acid, or whether she is not interested in having a baby and wants to discuss birth control.
 Practicing safe sex and managing weight are two other factors for this age group.

 - 40s and 50s: Breast cancer screening is added at age 40.
-Colonoscopies are added as well.
+Colorectal cancer screenings starting at age 45.
 While this age group may not experience symptoms, heart health and bone health are important.
 “It’s what they do now that will help them in their 60s and beyond,” Dr. McGowan said.

 - 60s and older: Continue breast cancer, cervical cancer (till age 65) and colon cancer screenings.
 Bone health and brain health are key to keep in mind.
 Stay active and engaged, Dr. McGowan recommends.

 - A healthy life: Advice for women from their 20s to their 80s